Squarespace sites are designed to ensure visitors can easily navigate your site on any device they choose, from desktops to tablets to smartphones.

 In general, content stacks vertically on mobile.
 This means that visitors can scroll to see all your content, rather than having to pinch, zoom, and scroll in many directions.

 To learn about the mobile options for a particular template, visit our template guides.

 The following information lists general rules for certain site elements on mobile.

-Note: Some templates have mobile-specific style options.
+Note: Some version 7.0 templates have mobile-specific style options.
 Since you can't edit your site on a mobile device, you can make these changes on a desktop computer.
 For help with this, visit Making style changes.

-In most templates, the announcement bar appears at the top of the page on mobile.
+The announcement bar appears at the top of the page on mobile.

 Audio and video files

 Audio and video files open and play according to each device or browser's functionality.
 On some devices, including iOS, audio files open in your device's media player.

 The same background image displays on desktop and mobile.
 As they adjust to the longer, narrower browser screen of a mobile device, background images may experience cropping or distortion.
 There are a couple things you can do to minimize cropping:

 - When choosing a background image, the image shape can make a big difference in how it displays on mobile.